GautierBlandin/context-gpt/design-docs/002-deploy.md

   - [ ] Point the /api behavior to the ALB
   - [ ] Link ACM to CloudFront
   - [ ] Configure the Route53 hosted zone to point to CloudFront
-- [ ] Create an Nx target to dockerize and push the image to ECR
-- [ ] Create an Nx target to run the Pulumi deployment script